-Other features of the Ultra was the Floyd Rose Type II tremolo system, which was used on some of the Ultras, but not all.
-It was more common after 1992 and later.
+Another feature on some Ultras was the Floyd Rose Type II tremolo system, which was introduces around 1992 to the series.
+But following suit to Fenders variables, it used on some but not all the Ultras just as it was used on some, but not all Deluxe Plus'.
 String changes are rather simple as you do not have to feed the strings through the tremolo on the back of the guitar, thus no holes on the back plate.
 You just cut off the end of the string and feed it into the string ferrules.
 It also reduced the chanced of scratching the body with the strings.
 What you do have to be careful about is not scratching the body with an Allen Wrench when tightening down the Allen screw on the string ferrules.

 This is a 1991 Antique Burst Stratocaster Ultra.
 You will notice that this one has a solid, one piece, flamed, maple top and back.

 This is a 1993 Fender Stratocaster Ultra.
 (Serial #N3132907) Once again you will note the features.
 Chrome everything.
 The mid 1993 and old Plus' had the Wilkinson nut, so those were chrome plated on these too.
 Also the name Ultra will appear on the name plate on all 1992-3 and later guitars.